Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The advantage of choosing a monitor over a TV is that they're smaller and more versatile, like if you want something for playing HDR games from your PC.
+The advantage of choosing a monitor over a TV is that they're smaller and more versatile for other tasks like gaming or productivity.
 High-end monitors have at least good HDR performance and often include more gaming features than TVs.
-That said, many budget monitors are limited in HDR performance, so if you aren't sure about getting a monitor, check out the best TVs for watching HDR movies instead.
+That said, many budget monitors are limited in HDR performance, so if you're on a limited budget, check out the best TVs for watching movies instead.

-We've bought and tested more than 300 monitors, and below, you'll find our recommendations for the best HDR monitors with a 4k resolution available to buy.
-Check out our recommendations for the best HDR gaming monitors, the best OLED monitors, and the best multimedia monitors.
+We've bought and tested more than 325 monitors, and below, you'll find our recommendations for the best monitors for HDR, including the best 4k HDR monitors.
+Check out our recommendations for the best HDR gaming monitors, the best OLED monitors, and the best Mini LED monitors.

 See our review